All You Need to Know About the Abu Dhabi Toll Gate Registration

 - Sheikh Khalifa Bin Zayed Bridge

-All drivers in in the capital city are required to have Abu Dhabi toll gate registration.
+All drivers in the capital city are required to register for the Abu Dhabi toll system before using toll gates.

 STEPS FOR ABU DHABI SALIK REGISTRATION

 First things first, you must have an Emirates ID, an active cell phone number, an active email ID, your car’s number plate detail and your credit or debit card detail.
-Next, follow these steps for Abu Dhabi Salik registration:
+Next, follow these steps for Abu Dhabi Salik registration, specified by Integrated Transport Centre:

 - Choose ‘Individual’ to create an account